Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 ### **1.2 Algorithm Usage**

-Below follows an example of linear regression usage from [towardsdatascience](https://towardsdatascience.com/linear-regression-the-basics-4daad1aeb845), where the dependent variable (Y) is price, and explanatory variables (X*) are; living area (ft), floors, and year built
+Below follows an example of linear regression use, where the dependent variable (Y) is house price, and explanatory variables (X*) are; living area (ft), floors, and year built

 ---
 <details>